Subscribe to our YouTube channel

 When Naming Your Business in South Carolina, Follow These Three Steps:

 Our guide will take you through the 3 key steps to finding your perfect business name.
+If you’re unsure of the type of business you would like to start, check out our detailed list of small business ideas, a great resource to start a business.

 First, you’ll need to choose your business structure; this will make a difference when choosing a name because there are different naming rules for each structure.
 Next, you'll brand your business; this will show people who you are and what you are about.
 Lastly, you'll complete a business name search to make sure your name is unique.